nibrasmuhamed/Hack-ref/Owasp Top Ten 2021.md

 X-Original-URL: /admin/deleteUser
 ```
 **tip** : ` X-Original-URL: /admin` & `X-Rewrite-URL: admin/delete?username=carlos`  if it dosen't work with GET request Try changing request to POST.
+with upgrade http request from admin, we can change admin identifier (cookie) to normal users, changing the username to be upraded as admin and tranfor request to GET from POST will upgrade normal user to admin with user credential (cookie) ref:brokenaccesscontrol/curcuvilated